RestingImmortal/Horizons/README.md

 The required files can be found in the source for [Game::Init](src/Game.cpp), and you can make the appropriate files following the structure expected by the [asset manager](src/AssetManager.cpp).
 For this, you can use either json or xml, depending on your preference.
 Both are currently supported.

+The engine also expects a file called META.json next to the executable.
+This expects a title field currently.

 ## Compilation Instructions

 ### Prerequisites